 ESSL provides 32-bit integer, 32-bit pointer, 32-bit integer, 64-bit pointer, and 64-bit integer, 64-bit pointer Serial and SMP Libraries, and 32-bit integer, 32-bit pointer Blue Gene Serial and SMP Libraries.

 Parallel ESSL supports SPMD parallel processing applications on clusters of processor nodes connected by a high speed switch using the Message Passing Interface (MPI) library provided in Parallel Environment.

 Parallel Environment (PE) - A comprehensive development and execution environment for parallel applications (distributed-memory, message-passing applications running across multiple nodes).
 Parallel Environment is designed to help engineers develop, test, debug, tune and run high-performance parallel applications in C, C++ and Fortran on IBM Power Systems and IBM System x clusters running on AIX or Linux operating systems.

-Tivoli® Workload Scheduler LoadLeveler® - Used for dynamic workload scheduling, Tivoli Workload Scheduler LoadLeveler is a distributed network-wide job management facility designed to dynamically schedule work to maximize resource utilization and minimize job completion time.
+Tivoli® Workload Scheduler LoadLeveler® - Used for dynamic workload scheduling, Tivoli Workload Scheduler LoadLeveler is a distributed network-wide job management facility designed to dynamically schedule work to maximise resource utilisation and minimise job completion time.
 Jobs are scheduled based on job priority, job requirements, resource availability and user-defined rules to match processing needs with resources.
 LoadLeveler provides consolidated accounting and reporting and supports IBM servers including IBM Power Systems and IBM System x environments.

 Parallel file system